Roy Heinrich

 Roy Heinrich, born Elroy Paul Heinrich, Jr., July 31, 1953, is a country music singer and songwriter born in Houston, Texas.
 Heinrich began singing Country music in Los Angeles in 1989.
 After moving to Austin, Texas in the fall of 1992, Heinrich has established himself as Roots/Honky Tonk Country Music artist.
 He has participated in Austin's South by Southwest music festivals for several years.

+In 1996 Heinrich released album Listen To Your Heart, which was reviewed in Country Standard Time as a "must" for fans of honky tonk music.